How To Do Brand Positioning (With Template and Examples)

 Reason to Believe

 With a clear understanding of your Unfair Advantage, you can explain why people should use your product or service.
 The Reason to Believe is meant to be a compelling message to persuade users.
 What evidence can you point to that supports your Unfair Advantage?
 (If you’re having trouble filling out this section, you can work on Xtensio’s SWOT Analysis or alternative strategic planning tools to better understand your company’s strengths, weaknesses, opportunities and threats.)
+Or try a SOAR analysis to focus on strengths and aspirations in your brand strategy.

 Related how-to guides and free templates!